skrodal/relay-mediasite-harvest/README.md

  * relaymedia: Root path to relaymedia
  * root : Root path to project
  * folders_to_scan_for_files : folders to scan for presentations
+ *		depth: no. of folders down to (and including) ansatt|student path
  * userStatus : What the different statuses mean
  * numberOfDecimals : Used to control how many decimalas that shall be used in calculations and stored in mongdb
  * mediasite : Which directories that contains mediasite data